trisulnsm/dinodoc/trisuldocs/docs/trp/samples/resources_step_by_step.md

 # Step by step – working with resources

-This is a step by step tutorial that introduces you to all the key techniques of TRP and Ruby.
+This is a step by step tutorial that introduces you to all the key techniques ofTRPand Ruby.

 ### The task

-Print all HTTP URLs over the past 6 hours.
+Print allHTTPURLs over the past 6 hours.

-We divide this tutorial into steps, each step demonstrating an aspect of TRP
+We divide this tutorial into steps, each step demonstrating an aspect ofTRP

-1. [Step 1](/docs/trp/samples/resources_step_by_step#step-1--find-matching-resources) – Retrieve matching resource IDs
+1. [Step 1](/docs/trp/samples/resources_step_by_step#step-1--find-matching-resources)– Retrieve matching resource IDs
-2. [Step 2](/docs/trp/samples/resources_step_by_step#step-2--print-details-of-each-resource) – Print attributes of each matching resource
+2. [Step 2](/docs/trp/samples/resources_step_by_step#step-2--print-details-of-each-resource)– Print attributes of each matching resource
-3. [Step 3](/docs/trp/samples/resources_step_by_step#step-3--show-keys-in-readable-format) – Show readable IP addresses and port numbers
+3. [Step 3](/docs/trp/samples/resources_step_by_step#step-3--show-keys-in-readable-format)– Show readable IP addresses and port numbers
-4. [Step 4](/docs/trp/samples/resources_step_by_step#step-4--show-hostnames) – Show host names and port lables
+4. [Step 4](/docs/trp/samples/resources_step_by_step#step-4--show-hostnames)– Show host names and port lables

 ## Step 1 : Find matching resources

 Retrieve the Resource IDs of all matching resources.
-A resource id is a tuple of (slice_id,resource_id) as defined [here](https://www.trisul.org/docs/ref/trpproto.html)
+A resource id is a tuple of (slice_id,resource_id) as defined[here](https://www.trisul.org/docs/ref/trpproto.html)

-The message we will use is [ResourceGroupRequest](https://www.trisul.org/docs/ref/trpproto.html)
+The message we will use is[ResourceGroupRequest](https://www.trisul.org/docs/ref/trpproto.html)

 ### Code

 #### What this does

-1. Boiler plate – includes modules from the `trisulrp` gem (see [here](http://rubydoc.info/gems/trisulrp/frames) for rdoc)
+1. Boiler plate – includes modules from the`trisulrp`gem (see[here](http://rubydoc.info/gems/trisulrp/frames)for rdoc)
 2. Opens a connection to the Trisul host and port with the private key
 3. Gets the recent 6 hour time window available
 4. Constructs a ResourceGroupRequest for RG_URL (you can use RG_DNS if you want to see domain names that were logged by Trisul)